abhinawtiwari/abhinawtiwari/README.md

-- 👋 Hi, I’m @abhinawtiwari
+- 👋 Hi, I’m @abhinawtiwari from India.
 - 👀 I’m interested in full stack development.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for overseas work opportunities.
-- 📫 How to reach me ...
+- 📫 You can reach me on linkedin at https://www.linkedin.com/in/abhinawtiwari/

 <!---
 abhinawtiwari/abhinawtiwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.